FlevianK/cp2-Docker_Container/README.md

 # cp2-Docker_Container
-This repo holds docker container script for hosting cp2
+This repo holds docker container script for hosting cp2 application

 ## Prerequisites
 Ensure you have Docker installed.